 Despite the problems that arise in CPS cases, you should not and cannot lose hope in your abilities to represent yourself and your child as well as possible.
-Certainly hiring an experienced CPS attorney, like those with the Law Office of Bryan Fagan, can help.
-Beyond that, there are tips that you can implement in your own life to improve your mental outlook and chances at having your children returned to you.
+Certainly, hiring an experienced CPS attorney, like those with the Law Office of Bryan Fagan, can help.
+Beyond that, there are tips that you can implement in your own life to improve your mental outlook and chances of having your children returned to you.
 That is what we will be discussing in our blog post today.

-Representing yourself means being assertive for you and your child
+Representing yourself means being assertive for you and your child.

 CPS caseworkers are overworked and underpaid.
 These folks do a tough job.
 I am not here to defend CPS or their employees, but they do have hectic schedules and are charged with keeping track of dozens of families at any given time.
-So, if you don’t speak up for yourself the people working on your case will certainly not do so.
-They don’t have the motivation and they don’t have the time to devote to you.
+So, if you don’t speak up for yourself, the people working on your case will certainly not do so.
+They don’t have the motivation, and they don’t have the time to devote to you.
 That doesn’t mean that they are working against you or anything like that.
 It’s a simple reflection of their workload.

-This can often time mean calling a CPS employee as often as it takes to get a return phone call.
+This often means calling a CPS employee as often as it takes to get a return phone call.
 Calling one time to confirm an appointment with the case manager and supervisor does not mean giving up if you get their voicemail.
 Keep calling.
 If you have a full-time job, consider your child's CPS case as your second full-time job.
 Devote yourself to the case as fully as possible.
 Keep yourself organized.
 Save every document that you possibly can.
 Use blog posts like this and others that you find online as resources to learn how to best proceed with your case.

-Keep in touch with the CPS caseworker
+Keep in touch with the CPS caseworker.

-Take it upon yourself to complete the necessary steps in your case
+Take it upon yourself to complete the necessary steps in your case.

-If the judge issues orders in your case are sure to follow them exactly
+If the judge issues orders in your case, are sure to follow them exactly

-Standing up for your children during a CPS case
+Standing up for your children during a CPS case.

 Communicate with the caseworker

-If it comes to a point where your child has to be removed from your house temporarily you need to share with him or her any information that you know of that can help in caring for your child.
+If it comes to a point where your child has to temporarily be removed from your house, you need to share with him or her any information that you know of that can help in caring for your child.
 Does your child have any dietary restrictions?
 Are there medications that your child needs to take?
 What about educational needs that should be addressed?
 Whatever special circumstances your child as you need to share them with the caseworker.
 Do not assume that he or she is aware of those needs or can “figure them out.”
 You need to take the proactive step and inform him or her of those needs.

 Putting your child at ease during a CPS case

-You should hire an attorney as soon as possible after becoming involved in a CPS case
+You should hire an attorney as soon as possible after becoming involved in a CPS case.

-Even though it may feel like you are getting run over by your CPS case that does not mean that you have no rights at all.
-It is not required of CPS to inform you of your rights and there is no point in the process where things will stop to allow you to catch your breath and figure out what you can and cannot do in the context of this case.
+Even though it may feel like you are getting run over by your CPS case, that does not mean that you have no rights at all.
+It is not required of CPS to inform you of your rights, and there is no point in the process where things will stop to allow you to catch your breath and figure out what you can and cannot do in the context of this case.
 It is your responsibility to learn your rights and act on them when appropriate.

 For instance, you have the right to hire an attorney to represent you in your child’s case.
 CPS cases can potentially result in your parental rights being terminated as a worst-case scenario.
 In that situation, you have the right to have the court appoint an attorney for you if it is shown that you cannot afford to hire one yourself.
-Make sure that you raise this point to the judge in an initial hearing- although he or she should do so without your asking.
+Ensure that you raise this point to the judge in an initial hearing- although he or she should do so without your asking.

 CPS must notify you of any court dates or other important events

 CPS cannot simply barge into your life and begin an investigation without first telling you why they are investigating your family.
-If CPS has met with your child they must tell you this as well.
+If CPS has met with your child, they must tell you this as well.
 Finally, CPS must also tell you once their investigation is complete.
-Be aware, however, that I have spoken with a handful of parents who are going through CPS cases in recent months and they have told me that CPS will not always satisfy this burden.
+Be aware, however, that I have spoken with a handful of parents who are going through CPS cases in recent months, and they have told me that CPS will not always satisfy this burden.

-You still have the right to see your child
+You still have the right to see your child.

 Just because CPS has temporary custody of your child does not mean that you have lost your right to see your child and spend time with him or her.
-After taking custody of your child you have the right to see your child at most five days after the removal.
+After taking custody of your child, you have the right to see your child at most five days after the removal.
 A visitation schedule can be worked out with the CPS caseworker.
 While your visits may be restricted as far as time is concerned, it will do a great deal of good for you and your child to be able to spend some time together.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”